LumiSpy/DPG2026-Tutorial/README.md

 3. Verify that you can load and execute the first sample notebook

-Remember to bring a fully charged battery, as there will be limited power outlets in the room
+Remember to bring a fully charged battery, as there will be limited power outlets in the room.

 ## Install HyperSpy: